French corvette Alecton: Giant squid encounter

 Paintings depict the gigantic squid, harpooned and attempted to be hauled aboard.

 On November 30, or November 17, 1861 the French corvette Alecton was on its way to Cayenne, navigating near Tenerife, the largest and most populous island of the seven Canary Islands.
 As the ship neared the island the lookout on duty yelled to the crew below: “a large body, partly submerged, on the surface”.
 The captain, Frédéric Bouyer, himself would later describe the monster as a "gigantic squid" (encornetgigantesque).

 The captain had heard reports of giant squid but the scientific community disputed their existence.
 Mutilated, decomposed pieces of giant squid had surfaced, most notably off Zealand, Denmark in 1847, and another at The Skaw in 1854.
-Yet no one had ever captured or even seen a live specimen.
+Yet no one had ever captured or seen a live specimen.
 Resolved to capture the monster, the captain ordered the ship to fire muskets, launch harpoons, and try to ensnare the squid with a noose.

 The bullets seemed to do little damage to the squid's rubbery body, (Note: Capt.
 Bouyer himself says muskets (fusils) and "bullets" according to Henry Lee in 1884 is consistent as opposed to "cannon" written by Willy Ley in 1941.) estimated at up to 18 ft in length from "head to tail" (excluding the length of arms).
 Finally they managed to lasso a rope around its body.
 However, the weight was so great that when they tried to haul it aboard, the squid's body was torn and only the tip of the tail remained aboard, which weighed 14 kg according to the captain.

-The fragmentary sample was definitely sent to a museum for study, but whether it still remained preserved could not be established by scholars by the following year, in 1862.